 Navigation apps and systems are now a part of our transportation system and will continue to be in the foreseeable future.
 As transportation evolves, we must be aware of how our communities are impacted and how we can proactively address the challenges.
-Federal, state, and local policy can all play a role in ensuring community mobility, safety, and livability is improved, not harmed.
+Local policy and planning, along with state and federal policy efforts, can all play a role in ensuring community mobility, safety, and livability is improved, not harmed.